• Skip to primary navigation

 Notes

-The chicken - Always use bone-in chicken, as the bones give the stock a crucial flavor to this dish.
+The chicken: Always use bone-in chicken, as the bones provide a crucial flavor to this dish.

-The rice - For the best results, use an extra long grain basmati rice or Sela rice.
-Remember to rinse and soak the rice; a 30-minute minimum for long-grain basmati and a 2-hour minimum for Sela rice.
+The rice: For the best results, use an extra-long grain basmati rice or Sela rice.
+Remember to rinse and soak the rice; a minimum of 30 minutes for long-grain basmati and a minimum of 2 hours for Sela rice.
 This step is crucial for achieving your pulao's perfect texture and fluffiness.

-The onions - To achieve ideal caramelization, keep water on hand to deglaze your pot as you cook.
+The onions: To achieve the ideal color, keep water on hand to deglaze your pot as you cook the onions.

 Nutrition